E-DPNCT: An Enhanced Attack Resilient Differential Privacy Model For Smart Grids Using Split Noise Cancellation: Experiments and Results

 \subsubsection{Billing}

 Calculation of bills is the first utility goal of our proposed model.
 The error in the billing period $T$ occurs due to noise added in the last $\Delta t$ as all the previous noise is cancelled out in subsequent $\Delta t$ where $\Delta t$ can be an hour, a day or a week.
-Fig. \ref{fig:error} compares impact of different $\Delta t$ i.e. hour, day, and week on the Mean Absolute Error (MAE) in total energy consumption ($kWh$) and bills.
-As the smallest $\Delta t$ is one hour so is the lowest MAE ($0.045$) for total energy consumption and ($0.06$) for bills in hourly noise cancelling model.
-For daily and weekly noise cancellation models the total MAE is $0.2$ and $0.5$ respectively.
-The error in the bill is reported by each house hold and it is cancelled in the next billing period as depicted by the DPNCT Algorithm \ref{alg:DPNC1}.
+The error in the bill is reported by each house hold and it is cancelled in the next billing period as depicted by the E-DPNCT Algorithm \ref{alg:DPNC1}. {The aggregator calculates bill using Block meter rate tariff \cite{tariff} where a consumer is charged with base unit price for first set of max allowed units and after that the excess units are charged with surcharge unit price as shown in Algorithm \ref{alg:DPNC3}.
+For experiments we set the $max allowed units$ =$2000kw$ for the billing period of one month. } In Fig. \ref{fig:UtilityvsSensitivity} we compared the impact of sensitivity value over the accuracy in billing of a household using MAE.
+The E-DPNCT protected data using maximum load at an instant $t$ as sensitivity$(\Delta f)$ value exhibits largest error whereas selecting half of average load at an instant $t$ as sensitivity$(\Delta f)$ yields least MAE in billing results.
+Hence, robust selection of sensitivity value can be choice of energy consumers so that they can decide the level of privacy at the cost of accuracy.

+{In fig. \ref{fig:maeDPNCT}, MAE in billing comparison between E-DPNCT and DRDP \cite{hassan2022} is depicted.
+It can be seen from the figure that E-DPNCT performs significantly better than DRDP.}